BlackbirdDigital/wp-theme-scaffold/README.md

 2. Rename the folder to your theme's slug
 3. Run a few search & replace actions:
    1. Theme Scaffold: Theme name, title-case with spaces.
+   2. ThemeScaffold: Theme namespace, pascal-case (no spaces).
-   2. theme-scaffold: Theme slug, package name, text domain, and block namespace, lower-case with dashes.
+   3. theme-scaffold: Theme slug, package name, text domain, and block namespace, lower-case with dashes.
-   3. theme_scaffold: Function "namespace", lower-case with underscores.
+   4. theme_scaffold: Function "namespace", lower-case with underscores.
 4. Edit the `style.css` file to include your Author/URL information
 5. Remove the scaffold info from the top portion of this README

+## The Agency Approach

+WordPress theme scaffolds are a-dime-a-dozen, so why build another?

+This scaffold is primarily meant to address pain points common to custom WordPress agency development work.
+Most theme scaffolds are very broad and are aimed at theme repository or premium theme developers.
+We needed a starting point that, among other things:

+1. Is custom post type ready.
+Template-parts like `content.php` are ready to be extended like `content-customslug.php`, and different ways of viewing posts are accounted for with `excerpt.php` and potentially others.
+2. Includes a workflow for custom Gutenberg blocks that are theme-specific.
+3. Includes a starting point with `theme.json` and a framework for utilizing the custom space for global properties.

 ## Scaffold Contents